Discover Why Intrinsic Motivation Drives Us To Seek Early Retirement

-Once workers satisfy their basic need they become less motivated by money and more motivated by intrinsic factors.
+Once workers satisfy their basic needs, they become less motivated by money, and more motivated by intrinsic factors.
 This causes early departure from traditional careers into part-time work and encore careers.

 Employers would be wise to wake up.
-Employees are moving on when their basic needs are met and it is needlessly costing companies a fortune.
-Life is short and employees want fulfillment during their brief journey on this earth.
+Employees are moving on when their basic needs are met, and it's needlessly costing companies a fortune.
+Life is short, and employees want fulfillment during their brief journey on this earth.

 The Pursuit Of Fulfillment Above Maximum Wealth

 The call for fulfillment usually occurs around the time a prospective client is marginally financially independent.
 They're typically a little short of obvious financial freedom, but close enough to be driven by intrinsic motivation to make the call.
 They're restless and don't understand why.